alvarovotan/edda_HUD/README.md

 # How install

-Download the file and copy and paste all the files into the folde: Program File\Steam\steamapps\common\Legend of Edda Pegasus\Data\Graphic\2DImage
+Download the file and copy and paste all the files into the folder:
+Program File\Steam\steamapps\common\Legend of Edda Pegasus\Data\Graphic\2DImage